udara28/zscore-wiki/README.md

 # zscore-wiki

-This repository contains the user guide and issue tracker for zscore.lk exam prep platform
+This repository contains the About Us, FAQ, Blog and issue tracker for zscore.lk exam prep platform